-In order to observe the precision and accuracy, we decided to calculate the offset (in yr), the mean of length of the 95% intervals (in yr), as well as the normalized accuracy (this variable will show us how far the model is from the true value given its own uncertainty).
+In order to observe the precision and accuracy, we decided to calculate the offset (in yr), the mean of length of the 95% intervals (in yr), as well as the normalized accuracy (this indicates how far the model is from the true value given its own uncertainty at that depth).

-Comparison of the offset (distance between the true age and model), the lenght of the 95% confidence interval (classical) and credible interval (Bayesian) and the Normalized offset between the classical CRS model vs the Bayesian approach Plum.
-Top panel A) shows the offset between the true age and modelled age of the CRS (red) and Plum (blue).
-Middle panel B) length of the 95% confidence interval for the CRS model (in red) and the 95% credible interval of Plum (in blue).
-Bottom panel C) Normalized offset presenting the distance between the modelled age and the true age normalized divided by the standard deviation (in the case of Plum, the length of the interval divided by 4), CRS in red and Plum in blue.
+Figure 3.
+Comparison of the offset (distance between the true age and model), the length of the 95% confidence interval (classical) and credible interval (Bayesian) and the normalized offset for the classical CRS model (red) and the Bayesian approach Plum (blue).
+Top panel A) shows the offset between the true age and modelled age of the CRS and Plum.
+Middle panel B) shows the 95% confidence intervals, Bottom panel C) shows the normalized offsets, presenting the distance between the modelled age and the true age normalized divided by the standard deviation (in the case of Plum, the length of the 95% interval divided by 4).

-Figure 3 show similar results those presented by (Blaauw et al. 2018).
-The classical model (CRS) at first appears to provide a similar result (similar offset) to the Bayesian alternative (Plum) with a more precise results (if we only look at the length of the 95% interval).
-These results can be misleading if we don’t analysed the effects of these two parameters together (offset and length of interval).
-To have a more realistic representation of how the models capture the true age-depth models we can observe the normalized offset.
-This variable (normalized offset) shows how on average the models contain the true within their uncertainty intervals (normalized to one standard deviation).
-Any model which normalized offset is bigger than two (two standard deviations) is incapable of capturing the true ages within their uncertainty intervals.
-This means that the CRS provides smaller uncertainties at the cost of its accuracy.
-It also appears that the length of the 95% interval and offset is not affected by how much information is provided to the model.
+Figure 3 show similar results to those presented by Blaauw et al. (2018).
+The classical model (CRS) at first appears to provide similar results (similar offsets) to the Bayesian alternative (Plum), but at higher estimated precision (if we only look at the length of the 95% interval).
+These results can be misleading if we don’t analyse the effects of both the offset and the interval length together.
+To have a more realistic representation of how the models capture the true age-depth models, we can observe the normalized offset.
+This variable shows to which degree the average models contain the truth within their uncertainty intervals (normalized to one standard deviation).
+Any model with a normalized offset larger than two (two standard deviations) is incapable of capturing the true ages within their uncertainty intervals.
+This means that the CRS estimates smaller uncertainties, yet at the cost of its accuracy.
+It also appears that the length of the 95% interval and offset are not affected by how much information is provided to the CRS model.

-On the other hand, Plum, which is a Bayesian method, shows more accurate results as more information is given to the model, this again coincides with the results found in Blaauw et al. (2018).
-When we observe the regular offset (not normalized), we observed that Plum provides a smaller offset in comparison to the CRS model, this in combination with slightly bigger uncertainties results on a consistently accurate model which is capable of capturing the true values within its uncertainty intervals.
-This result supports the clame that Plum provides more realistic uncertainties when compared to the CRS.
+On the other hand, Plum, which is a Bayesian method, shows more accurate results as more information is given to the model.
+This again coincides with the results found by Blaauw et al. (2018).
+When we observe the regular offset (not normalized), we observe that Plum provides a smaller offset in comparison to the CRS model; this in combination with slightly larger modelled uncertainties results in consistently accurate age-depth models which are capable of capturing the true values within their uncertainty intervals.
+This result supports the claim that Plum provides more realistic uncertainties than those of the CRS.

-Another important statistic to take into account is that, Plum has 87.86% (4686/5333) of its runs under the 2 standard deviations, on the other hand the CRS model only has 7.48% (399/5333) and only .54% (29/5333) lies under the 1 standard deviation, which is the most commonly reported interval when reporting CRS results.
-We can also observe a clear structure on the way Plum increases its accuracy and precision to obtained a better chronology as more information is available, on the side the CRS model appears to not have this structure.
-This results are presented for the overall chronology (the mean offset, interval and normalized offset of the overall chronology).
-In order to observe if certain model is better predicting a certain section of the sediment we have to look at the normalized offset of every depth.
+Another important statistic to take into account is that 87.86% (4686/5333) of Plum’s runs remain under 2 standard deviations, whereas hand the CRS model only has 7.48% (399/5333) under 2 standard deviations, and only 0.54% (29/5333) lies under the 1 standard deviation, which is the most commonly reported interval when reporting CRS results.
+We can also observe a clear structure in the way Plum increases its accuracy and precision to obtain a better chronology as more information is available, whereas CRS does not appear to learn from more data.
+These results are presented for the overall chronology (the mean offset, interval and normalized offset of the overall chronology).
+In order to observe if certain models are better at predicting a certain section of the sediment, we have to look at the normalized offset of every depth.